SunLab-MiaoPu/PhyloerKit/README.md

   --plot_tree           Plot the tree (default: False) --no_ladderize_tree   Do not ladderize the tree when plotting the MCMCTree timetree (default: False)
 ```

-## 📄 License

-MIT License - Free for academic and commercial use